 For climate change, this is time of urgency, big ideas, and hope.
-2015 will be a year of decisions – in Paris at the 21st Conference of Parties to the United Nations Framework Convention on Climate Change and elsewhere – decisions that set the agenda for action, agreement, and accountability for years to come.
+2015 will be a year of decisions – particularly at the 21st Conference of Parties to the United Nations Framework Convention on Climate Change in Paris.

 American Perspectives on Energy EfficiencyLast Updated on 2014-06-13 17:01:19OurEnergyPolicy.org and The University of Texas at Austin partnered to administer two sister surveys on energy efficiency.
 One poll sampled the American public and the other targeted energy professionals across the United States.
 The goal of the surveys was to reveal perceptions of energy efficiency held by each group in order to identify points of consensus and difference and compare them to current action on energy efficiency.
 Below are select findings from the two surveys.
 A full report will be available this summer.